lirantal/essential-nodejs-security-book/manuscript/hardening-expressjs.md

 });
 ```

-The *lookup* key passed to the *limits* object is very flexible and by default it will match any object/property options in ExpressJS request object.
+The *lookup* key passed to the *limits* object is very flexible and by default it will match any object/property options in Express request object.
 A short list of useful and informative request object properties are:

 * headers.host
 * headers.user-agent